jefferis/cmtkr/README.md

 Besides the R package itself, you will need an installation of CMTK with shared libraries built.
 So far, I have only achieved this by compiling from source on Mac OSX, although the procedure should be almost identical on other unix platforms.
+When using building CMTK with static libraries (the default) everything behaved well, although there may be issues depending on which additional libraries (e.g. NrrdIO, fftw etc you choose to build with CMTK).

-The main problem that I encountered on mac so far is loading CMTK's dynamic libraries.
+I previously encountered problems with loading CMTK's dynamic libraries on Mac.
 I ended up doing:

 ```sh
 cd /usr/local/lib